monome/docs/norns/study-2.md

 ## procedural

-we've already looked at `if` / `ifelse` / `else` for basic control. let's look at a few other techniques:
+we've already looked at `if` / `elseif` / `else` for basic control. let's look at a few other techniques:

 ```lua
 x = 3